 All close contact (within 6 feet or 2 meters) with an infected person can expose you to the virus that causes coronavirus disease 2019 (COVID-19) — whether you're engaged in sexual activity or not.

 The virus spreads by respiratory droplets released when someone with the virus coughs, sneezes or talks.
 These droplets can be inhaled or land in the mouth or nose of a person nearby.
 Coming into contact with a person's spit through kissing or other sexual activities could expose you to the virus.

 There is currently no evidence that the COVID-19 virus is transmitted through semen or vaginal fluids, but the virus has been detected in the semen of people who have or are recovering from the virus.
 Further research is needed to determine if the COVID-19 virus could be transmitted sexually.

-If you aren't up to date with your COVID-19 vaccines, masturbation is a safe type of sexual activity during the COVID-19 pandemic is masturbation.
+If you aren't up to date with your COVID-19 vaccines, masturbation is a safe type of sexual activity during the COVID-19 pandemic.
 Be sure to wash your hands and any sex toys used, both before and after masturbating.
 You might also consider engaging in sexual activity with partners via text, photos or videos, ideally using an encrypted platform to provide privacy protection.